bright/new-www/content/jobs/senior-fullstack-developer.md

   - JavaScript
   - Node.js
   - React
-button: join our fullstack team
+button: join our TypeScript team
 published: true
 order: 2
 description: We are looking now for a Full Stack Developer who has already had